Skip to Main Content

 Each spring, Washington students are tested within the last twelve weeks of the school year.
 Our schools nest their unique testing schedule within these weeks with most schools testing in April-May.
 Here's the WSD State Assessment Calendar, but please contact your school to learn their specific testing dates.

 State assessments measure English Language Arts (reading and writing) and Mathematics in grades 3-8 and 10, and Science in grades 5, 8 and 11.
-Washington state school districts are required to test all students in these specific grade levels and subject areas.
+Washington state school districts are required to test all enrolled students in these specific grade levels and subject areas.

 The Washington state assessments are Smarter Balanced Assessments for English Language Arts and Mathematics, and Washington Comprehensive Assessment of Science.
 However, students who have severe cognitive disabilities are tested in the same grade levels and subjects with the Washington Access to Instruction & Measurement (WA-AIM).